Thomas and the Magic Railroad: Development

-In the early 1990s, the character of Thomas the Tank Engine (adapted from the Rev. W. Awdry's Railway Series into the TV series Thomas the Tank Engine & Friends, created by Britt Allcroft) was at the height of his popularity following three successful series.
+In the early 1990s, the character of Thomas the Tank Engine (adapted from the Rev. W. Awdry's The Railway Series into the TV series, Thomas the Tank Engine & Friends, created by Britt Allcroft) was at the height of his popularity following three successful series.
 At the same time, Shining Time Station (an American series that combined episodes from the previous series with original live-action characters and scenarios, also created by Allcroft along with Rick Siggelkow) was made, and also successful.
 As early as 1994, prior to the launch of Thomas's fourth series, Britt Allcroft had plans to make a feature film based on both of these series, and would make use of the model trains from Thomas and the live-action aesthetic of Shining Time Station.

 In mid to late 1995, Britt Allcroft was approached by Barry London, then vice-chairman of Paramount Pictures, with an idea for the Thomas film.
 In February 1996, Britt signed a contract to write the script for the film with the working title Thomas and the Magic Railroad.
 London's interest is thought to have stemmed from his three-year-old daughter, who was enthralled by Thomas.
 According to a press release, filming was to take place at Shepperton Studios, in the United Kingdom and the United States, with the theatrical release date set for 1997.
 However, later that year, after London left the company, Paramount shelved the plans for the film.
 This left Allcroft to seek other sources of funding.
 Discussions with PolyGram about the film were held, but not for long, because of the company being in the middle of a corporate restructuring and sale.

-In the Summer of 1998, during Series 5 of Thomas's production, Allcroft saw an Isle of Man Film Commission advert.
-They were offering tax incentives to companies wanting to film on the Island.
-Allcroft visited, and felt that the location was perfect.
-During that year, Barry London became Chairman of the newly founded Destination Films (owned by Sony Pictures).
+In the Summer of 1998, during series 5 of Thomas's production, Allcroft saw an Isle of Man Film Commission advert.
+They were offering tax incentives to companies wanting to film on the island.
+Allcroft visited and felt that the location was perfect.
+During that year, Barry London became chairman of the newly founded Destination Films (owned by Sony Pictures).
 He renewed his interest in the project, and Destination Films became the main financial backer and studio for the film.

+Distribution

+In addition to being a major studio and financial backer, Destination announced in February 1999 that they would distribute the film in the United States while handling a possible sales exchange in the United Kingdom and Ireland.
+Gullane Pictures would handle international sales rights in all other territories.
+In June 1999, Icon Film Distribution acquired the British distribution rights to the film from Destination.